Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats.md

 * [GeoJSON](#geojson)
 * [CSV](#csv)

 Each format provides containers for publishing one or more networks and options to support pagination and streaming.
-For guidance on paginating or streaming individual networks, see [how to publish large networks](../guidance/publication.md#how-to-publish-large-networks).

 To support the widest range of use cases, you should publish your data in all three formats.
 For more information on choosing a publication format and on publishing data in multiple formats, see [how to format data for publication](../guidance/publication.md#how-to-format-data-for-publication).